BioMedIA/dHCP-release-notes/acquire.md

 using methods developed specifically for the dHCP project.
 As a result of the challenges of imaging unsedated infants we were not able to obtain high quality and complete data for every modality on every subject.
-There were 886 sessions from 783 subjects with T2w images that passed QC and an additional session without T2w images.
+There were 886 sessions with T2w images that passed QC and an additional session without T2w images.
-Of those 886 sessions, 818 had fMRI data that passed QC and 758 had dMRI data that passed QC.
+Of those 887 sessions, 818 had fMRI data that passed QC and 758 had dMRI data that passed QC.
 The T1w images were not subject to the same level of systematic QC as they were not processed by pre-processing pipelines.
 Because of their lower anatomical importance, the T1w images were placed at the end of the protocol and are of more variable quality than the T2w data.
 The release contains 711 sessions with T1w multi-slice fast spin-echo images and 734 sessions with T1 MPRAGE images.

 There is a spread of gestational ages with 579 subjects in the term equivalent